airwinb/thermostart/README.md

   - `APP_FOLDER=/home/app/web`
   - `DATABASE_URL= <URL with proper database data>`

+You might want to copy the database which you created in the debug container.
+In that case make sure you change the ownership to userid:groupid 101:101 after copying the database file to the volume of the production container.

 And most importantly, to every docker command add the "-f" flag: `-f docker-compose.prod.yml` to point to the file that you want to use to build images and run.
 Example:
 ```
+# build and run
 docker-compose -f docker-compose.prod.yml build
+docker-compose -f docker-compose.prod.yml up -d
+$
 ```

 ## Support my work